 On November 1, 2018 at 15:57 UTC the "Chang Zheng-3B” (Long March-3B) rocket-carrier was launched from the Xichang Satellite Launch Center in Xichang, southwest China's Sichuan Province.
 The rocket orbited the “Beidou-3 GEO-1” navigation satellites.

-On December 09, 2016 at 13:26 UTC the Japanese HTV-6 (H-2 Transfer Vehicle) unmanned supply spacecraft was launched from Tanegashima Cosmodrome situated at the island located 115 km south of Kyushu.
+On October 27, 2018 at 04:08 UTC the Japanese H-2A rocket was launched from Tanegashima Cosmodrome situated at the island located 115 km south of Kyushu.
 Kyushu is the third largest island of Japan and most southwesterly of its four main islands.
-The spacecraft was orbited by the Japanese H-2B rocket-carrier.
-The mission is Japan's sixth cargo delivery flight to the International Space station.
-The HTV-6 mission is also named Kounotori-6.
-Kounotori is the Japanese word for white stork.
-The spacecraft is to deliver about 5900 kilograms of cargo to the station’s crew.
+The rocket orbited the “Ibuki-2”, Japan’s second Greenhouse Gases Observing Satellite.
+Five other satellites from Japan, the United Arab Emirates and the Philippines accompanied the “Ibuki-2” on the flight.

 On October 27, 2018 at 08:00 UTC, the three-stage “Zhuque-1” rocket was launched by a Chinese start-up named LandSpace from Jiuquan Satellite Launch Center in Jiuquan, Gansu Province, the northwest of China.
 The rocket on its inaugural flight was to orbit a microsatellite but the rocket failed to place its payload into orbit.